maxime1992/my-dev.to/blog-posts/manage-dev-to-blog-posts-with-continuous-deployment/manage-dev-to-blog-posts-with-continuous-deployment.md

 You can choose whether you want to integrate this workflow into an existing repository or using a **template** I've made to simplify the process of starting from scratch.

-In this blog post we will focus on getting started using the template but reading this you'll realise how easy it would be to integrate in your own worklow.
+In this blog post we will focus on getting started using the template but reading this you'll realise how easy it would be to integrate in your own workflow.

 Main steps: